kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 - Local endpoints will be skipped when determining if all endpoints for a service are terminated if DSR is enabled and service type is load balancer.
 - Non-local endpoints will be skipped when considering if all endpoints for a service are non-serving if DSR is enabled and service type is load balancer.

-Flags passed to HNS calls used for the following operators will be updated to include a flag indicating if DSR is enabled for all get, create, and update loadbalancer HNS calls.
+Flags passed to HNS (Host Networking Service) calls used for the following operators will be updated to include a flag indicating if DSR is enabled for all get, create, and update loadbalancer HNS calls.

 ### Overlay support